jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2023/2023-12-10-enhancing_security_faillock_fail2ban.md

 sudo fail2ban-client status automatic-ban
 ```

-This commnand will display various information about the ban, including how many IPs are currently banned and a list of all IPs that are banned.
+This command will display various information about the ban, including how many IPs are currently banned and a list of all IPs that are banned.

 ![Enhancing Security with faillock and fail2ban2](/static/assets/img/blog/2023/enhancing_security_faillock_fail2ban/enhancing_security_faillock_fail2ban2.png)